chentianran/chentianran.github.io/teaching/calc1/syllabus.markdown

 death of immediate family, military orders, jury duty, religious holidays, or extreme weather conditions) and _proper documentation_ are provided (preferably _in advance_).
-Otherwise, a missing worksheet receives a score of _zero_.
+Otherwise, a missing worksheet receives a score of _zero_. -->

 ### Final exam

-Final exam, designed to test your overall understanding of the core concepts, is scheduled at _10:45am -- 1:15pm December 5th_.
+Final exam, designed to test your overall understanding of the core concepts, will take place on __April 27__ at __10:45 AM__.

 ### Grade composition